-Government Investigation of Imports from France, Germany, the Netherlands and the United Kingdom
+Government Investigation of Imports from France, Germany, the Netherlands and the United Kingdom an antidumping order on imports of LEU produced in France by Eurodif.

 USEC believes that levels of dumping by, and subsidization of, its European competitors have been reduced since the U.S. government began its investigation of such practices in 2000.
 This investigation led to the imposition of: